 (5) A person who has resigned is not precluded from again being appointed under this Schedule.

+(6) If a person holds office both as a magistrate of the Court and as a magistrate of the Children’s Court, and the person resigns from only one of those offices, the resignation is taken to be a resignation from both of those offices.

+(7) If, before the day (commencement day) on which the Courts Legislation Amendment (Magistrates) Act 2022 Part 3 came into operation, a person held office both as a magistrate of the Court and as a magistrate of the Children’s Court and resigned from only one of those offices (the first office) —

+(a) the resignation is taken to have been a resignation from both the first office and the other office; and

+(b) the resignation from the other office is taken to take effect on the later of —

+(i) commencement day; and

+(ii) the day on which the resignation from the first office takes effect under subclause (4).

+[Clause 12 amended: No. 2 of 2022 s.
+12.]

 13. Suspension and termination due to illness

 (1) If the Attorney General is of the opinion that a magistrate is incapable of performing satisfactorily his or her official functions due to physical or mental incapacity, other than due to a temporary illness, he or she may relieve the magistrate from his or her duties.